Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Washington DC"
   date_start = "2022-02-01"
   date_end = "2022-06-30"
-  description = """MX Promoting Gender Equality and Women's Labor Force Participation  ●	Lead research on gender and labor issues for policy briefs to promote gender equality in Mexico. ●	Co-author (in progress) of research paper to inform how teleworking has impacted women's labor force participation. ●	Review literature, clean data source, design research methodology, prepare a technical paper with the research's resulting analysis and dissemination/presentation, and write a blog."""
+  description = """MX Promoting Gender Equality and Women's Labor Force Participation  ●	Co-lead research on gender and labor issues for policy briefs to promote gender equality in Mexico. ●	Co-author of research paper to inform how teleworking has impacted women's labor force participation. ●	Review literature, clean data source, design research methodology, prepare a technical paper with the research's resulting analysis and dissemination/presentation, and write a blog."""

 [[experience]]
   title = "Short Term Consultant"